Roel Mannaart: Kickboxing career

 Manaart beat Semmie Onoiafie at Fighting Rookies in May 2016.
-He won the fight by a second round TKO.
+He won the fight by a second-round TKO.
 He would notch up three more wins in the Dutch circuit, defeating Michael Lorenz, Thomas Bridgewater and Nico Pereira Horta.

 Mannaart participated in the 2017 K-1 Heavyweight Grand Prix, being scheduled to fight Masahiro Iwashita in the quarterfinals.
-He beat Iwashita by a first round knockout, but lost to Ibrahim El Bouni by knockout in the semifinals.
+He beat Iwashita by a first-round knockout, but lost to Ibrahim El Bouni by knockout in the semifinals.

 Four months later, Mannaart was scheduled to fight Antonio Plazibat for the K-1 Heavyweight title at K-1: K'FESTA.1.
 Roel won the fight by unanimous decision.

 Mannaart subsequently signed with Glory as well, and fought Daniel Škvor at Glory 59: Amsterdam.
 He beat Skvor by unanimous decision.
 In his next fight with Glory, Mannaart was scheduled to fight Kirill Kornilov, whom he beat by unanimous decision.

 Mannaart was scheduled to defend his K-1 title against Chris Bradford, at K-1 World GP 2019 Yokohamatsuri.
 He knocked Bradford out in the first round.

 Roel Mannaart returned to Glory at Glory 75: Utrecht to fight Sergej Maslobojev.
-Maslobojev won the fight by a first round TKO, with Mannaart suffering a broken jaw during the bout.
+Maslobojev won the fight by a first-round TKO, with Mannaart suffering a broken jaw during the bout.

-Following the loss to Maslobojev, Mannaart returned to K-1 to defend his Heavyweight title in July of 2025.
+Following the loss to Maslobojev, Mannaart returned to K-1 to defend his Heavyweight title in July 2025.
 He would face former K-1 Cruiserweight champion, K-Jee.
 Mannaart won the fight via KO in the second round, dropping K-Jee multiple times, before finishing him with low kicks.